|

 restaurants and most bars, where local handcrafted beers can be sampled, and in

-September, the wildly popular
+September, the popular

 Brewgrass Festival takes place, a celebration of Asheville's